adotterer/ts_fs/readme.md

 1. Make a GET request to the server
 2. copy the XSRF token set in the cookie
-3. put token in the header `XSRF-TOKEN`
+3. put token in the header `XSRF-TOKEN` for you next POST request
 4. any requests in between will invalidate the token, so you must repeat this pattern for every request